Yet another introduction to relativistic astrophysics: FitzGerald-Lorentz transformations

 By changing variables as follows:

 and by substituting Eqs~(\ref{eq:cambiovar}) into Eq.~(\ref{eq:sfera4}), one obtains:

 which represents the distance from the origin of one point in a two-dimensional space $(x,T)$.
 It is invariant with respect to a rotation.
-Let us write $\theta$ the rotation angle of $(x',T')$ with respect to $(x,T)$.
-Then, these equations hold:
+Let us write $\theta$ the counterclockwise rotation angle of $(x',T')$ with respect to $(x,T)$.
+Then, the coordinate transformation after a rotation is: